ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/extra-credit.md

 ## Tasting Notes Removal Improvements

-The Tasting Notes feature that we added was fairly complete, but some shortcuts were made in order to fit in in "on schedule."
+The Tasting Notes feature that we added was fairly complete, but some shortcuts were made in order to fit it in "on schedule."
 Let's remove some of that technical debt was accrued.

 ### Unit Testing